What is on the packing list?

 Overnight Camps:

 Cell phones (and all electronics) are not permitted at overnight camps.
 In addition, ELITEAM does not allow campers to make or receive phone calls during the week, as we have found the nightly phone calls to be a distraction to campers and a potential source to trigger homesickness.
-ELITEAM is a time for your kids to "unplug" and focus on athletics and FUN!
+ELITEAM is a time for the kids to "unplug" and focus on athletics and FUN!

 Should you have an urgent message for your child during the week, or would simply like to check in with us for reassurance, please don't hesitate to call.